-TEMPLE/COLLEGE STATION, Texas, June 6, 2024 - The U.S. Department of Agriculture (USDA) has technical and financial assistance available to help farmers and livestock producers across Texas recover from recent tornadoes and severe weather.
+MADISON, Wis., July 3, 2024 - Agricultural operations in Wisconsin have been significantly impacted by recent tornadoes and flooding.
+The U.S. Department of Agriculture (USDA) has technical and financial assistance available to help farmers and livestock producers recover from these adverse weather events.
 Impacted producers should contact their local USDA Service Center to report losses and learn more about program options available to assist in their recovery from crop, land, infrastructure, and livestock losses and damages.

-USDA Disaster Recovery Assistance
+USDA Disaster Assistance??

 Producers who experience livestock deaths in excess of normal mortality or sell injured livestock at a reduced price may be eligible for the Livestock Indemnity Program (LIP).
-To participate in LIP, producers will have to provide acceptable documentation of death losses or evidence of reduced sales resulting from an eligible adverse weather event and must submit a notice of loss to the USDA Farm Service Agency (FSA) no later than the annual program payment application date, which is 60 calendar days following the calendar year in which the loss occurred.?The LIP payment application and notice of loss deadline is March 3, 2025, for 2024 calendar year losses.
+To participate in LIP, producers will have to provide acceptable documentation of death losses or evidence of reduced sales resulting from an eligible adverse weather event and must submit a notice of loss to the USDA Farm Service Agency (FSA).
+The LIP payment application and notice of loss deadline is March 3, 2025, for 2024 calendar year losses.
+Livestock producers who experience losses related to tornadoes should check with their local FSA office for LIP eligibility criteria.

 Meanwhile, the Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP) provides eligible producers with compensation for feed and grazing losses.
-For ELAP, producers are required to complete a notice of loss and a payment application to their local FSA office no later than Jan.
-30, 2025, for 2024 calendar year losses.
+For ELAP, producers are required to complete a notice of loss and a payment application with their local FSA office no later than the annual program application deadline, Jan.
+30, 2025, for 2024 calendar year losses.???

-Additionally, eligible orchardists, vintners and nursery tree growers may be eligible for cost-share assistance through the?
+Additionally, eligible orchardists and nursery tree growers may be eligible for cost-share assistance through the?
 Tree Assistance Program?
 (TAP) to replant or rehabilitate eligible trees, bushes or vines.
 TAP complements the?
 Noninsured Crop Disaster Assistance Program?
 (NAP) or crop insurance coverage, which covers the crop but not the plants or trees in all cases.
-For TAP, a program application must be filed within 90 days of the disaster event or the date when the loss of the trees, bushes or vines is apparent.
+For TAP, a program application must be filed within 90 days of the disaster event or the date when the loss of the trees, bushes or vines is apparent.?